City of Glasgow College: Student association

-The City of Glasgow College Students Association is commonly known as CitySA.
-It has one sabbatical president with three part-time Vice Presidents of Social & Activities, Learning & Teaching and Diversity and Wellbeing.
-They are governed by a Student Executive Committee, consisting of the Presidential Team as well as 12 student volunteers.
-They are currently affiliated with the National Union of Students (NUS) Scotland.
-CitySA won the "College Student Association of the Year Award" in 2012 from NUS Scotland.
+The City of Glasgow College Students' Association is commonly known as CitySA.
+It has one sabbatical president with three part-time Vice Presidents (VP) of Social & Activities, Learning & Teaching, and Diversity and Wellbeing.
+The Presidential Team in 2024–2025 are Ciara McCarthy as Student President, Polly Vaker as VP of Social and Activities, Valeria Ramos as VP Learning and Teaching, and Stacey Hawes as VP Diversity and Wellbeing.